isart95/AutonomousCar/README.md

 **Provisional Architecture:**

   1. Supervisor (Guidance, Navigation)

     * Path planning & Trajectory generation modul:
     * Event handling
     * Energy management and monitoring (Energy budget)

-        -Initial & final configuration
+        * Initial & final configuration
-        -Set of intermediate configurations to guide the path through specific regions -Set of locations where specific events will happen -Returns trajectory that will be "fed to the low level control"
+        * Set of intermediate configurations to guide the path through specific regions
+        * Set of locations where specific events will happen
+        * Returns trajectory that will be "fed to the low level control"

   2. Motion control
       * Model of the car and the kinematics
         * Allow the car to move between any two arbitrary configurations (initial and final pose)
         * Only points in traffic roads are admissible

   3. Localization (¿? -> Ask teacher)
       * Apply Gaussian error to wheel sensors

   4. Graphical interface ()